 - all entries made in ink, and dated and signed, with the name of the person making the entry clearly identified

 - data is only entered by persons who are authorised by the manager and have individual access codes

 - each entry carries the name of the person making the entry and is dated.

-The winding engine log, winding rope log and classified plant record books must be a hard copy book, as described above.
+The ventilation log, winding engine log, winding rope log and classified plant record books must be a hard copy book, as described above.

 The electrical log book must be in the form approved by the Director of EnergySafety, and is printed by EnergySafety.
 All entries made in the electrical log book must be recorded in ink.